24 Cities Near Orlando to Live in 2026

 If upscale living is what you’re looking for, then of all the towns around Orlando, FL, Windermere should be on your radar.
 This luxury real estate community provides easy access to the Butler Chain of Lakes, which is perfect for kayaking, boating, and fishing.

-Windermere is certainly an escapist’s paradise, and with just over a few thousand residents, some of whom are celebrities and professional athletes, you can expect the best in terms of amenities.
+Windermere is certainly an escapist’s paradise, and with just over a few thousand residents, some of whom are celebrities and professional athletes, you can expect a more exclusive residential feel.
 From the sought-after schools to world-class golf courses, there’s never a dull moment in one of Florida’s oldest towns.
 Just be prepared to pay a higher price to live here.

 Windermere